 "We do not offer life insurance coverage to any incarcerated individual," says Janet Gillespie, a spokeswoman for Prudential individual life insurance.
 "Our underwriter feels this is industrywide."

-So does Jack Dewald, president of Agency Services Inc., a life and health insurance brokerage in Memphis, Tenn., and a former chairman of the Life and Health Insurance Foundation for Education, a nonprofit consumer education group.
+So does Jack Dewald, president of Agency Services Inc., a life and health insurance brokerage in Memphis, Tennessee, and a former chairman of the Life and Health Insurance Foundation for Education, a nonprofit consumer education group.

 "I don't know of a single insurance company that would issue a policy to someone in prison, even those in a 'country club' or less restrictive prison," he says.
 "That's just not the kind of risk that the industry would take."

 In fact, Dewald says it's easier for a combat-bound soldier to land life insurance than a prison inmate.
-"There are a couple of insurance companies that feel it's their civic duty to write active-duty military," he notes.
+"There are a couple of insurance companies that feel it's their civic duty to write active-duty military," he explains.

 Existing coverage may continue behind bars